 Uber and other resources have provided suggestions on saving as a driver and rider.
 The following is a list of measures you can take to have a safe ride to your destination.

-- Remember you can always cancel: As an Uber driver or passenger you do have the option to cancel a ride.
+- Remember, you can always cancel: As an Uber driver or passenger, you do have the option to cancel a ride.
 Do not feel obligated to take a ride from an Uber driver that does not have the best ratings.
-Waiting for a driver that has better ratings can protect you in the long run.
+Waiting for a driver who has better ratings can protect you in the long run.

-If you have been a victim of an Uber data breach or have experienced serious injuries in an Uber car accident, the personal injury attorneys of Bisnar Chase are here to help you recover.
-Injuries after a car accident or a person obtaining and using your personal information can be costly.
+Suppose you have been a victim of an Uber data breach or have experienced serious injuries in an Uber car accident.
+In that case, the personal injury attorneys of Bisnar Chase are here to help you recover.
+Injuries after a car accident or the unauthorized use of your personal information can be costly.
 Call to speak to one of our expert team members and learn more about the legal options you have against ride-sharing companies.